veloxineology/ThalirConnect/README.md

 ### 🔨 Under Active Development
 ThalirConnect is still a work in progress, and we are constantly adding new and exciting features to enhance the experience for both everyday users and those they care for.
 Stay tuned for frequent updates! 💡
 ---
+### Best Innovation Award-winner at Thalir Technology and Science Expo - 2024
+### Represented as an alternative to traditional care taking + monitoring devices
+### Custom Kernel Used to test and execute functions when a specific command is sent from a verified contact via WhatsApp attached along with a unique code.
+---

 ## 🌟 Features (Coming Soon!)